NickG-Math/Mackey/Doc.md

 if you want the generator names as labels for the nodes.

-Now a generator name will be nonempty (or not \f$?\f$) as long as the generator can be obtained by multiplying/dividing the basic irreducibles with ```1```.
-As such, it will fail for say ```s```.
-In that case instead use
+A generator name being \f$?\f$ means that the generator could not be obtained by multiplying/dividing the basic irreducibles with ```1```.
+This means that additional sources may need to be added, such as through:

 <CODE>F.compute_with_sources({{0,0,0},{-3,0,-2}}, {"1","s"});</CODE>

 where now both \f$1\f$ and \f$s\f$ are used as sources.

-If you see a ```NOT FOUND...``` then that may mean the basic identification was not enough to compute all products.
+It possible that there are enough sources yet you still get \f$?\f$; that means the basic identification was not enough to compute all products.
 You can then use

 <CODE>F.pass_disconnected();</CODE>

 to try redoing the identification now using triple box products.
-This will be significantly more computationally expensive.
+This will be very computationally expensive.

 Finally, if only the connectivity of the Multiplication Graph is desired, as opposed to precise factorizations of the generators, you can instead and use